Library of the Economic Commission for Latin America and the Caribbean: The Hernán Santa Cruz Library

 The Hernán Santa Cruz Library is the main and oldest library located at the headquarters of the Organization, in Santiago, Chile.
-It is known as the ECLAC Library - was inaugurated in 1948, the same year that the Economic Commission for Latin America and the Caribbean was founded.
+It is known as the ECLAC Library – was inaugurated in 1948, the same year that the Economic Commission for Latin America and the Caribbean was founded.
 It was established to provide specialized information services on the economic and social development of Latin America and the Caribbean, in support of the Commission's work program.
 The Library is located in the United Nations building, ECLAC headquarters in Santiago, Chile.
 The Building is considered a landmark of modern Latin American architecture.

-In 2008, the Library was named Hernán Santa Cruz Library, after a lawyer and prominent Chilean diplomat who proposed in June 1947 the creation of the Economic Commission for Latin America (Cepal), to support the economic and social development of the region.
+In 2008, the Library was named Hernán Santa Cruz Library, after a lawyer and prominent Chilean diplomat who proposed in June 1947 the creation of the Economic Commission for Latin America (ECLA), to support the economic and social development of the region.
 At the same time, he was a member of the Drafting Committee of the Universal Declaration of Human Rights, proclaimed in 1948.